 8th Wedding Anniversary Ring

-Recently, the husband of my public relations manager, Katie, reached out to me about creating a custom ring using tourmaline as the center stone.
-Tourmaline is also the gem for the eighth wedding anniversary, and he wanted to gift Katie with this one-of-a-kind ring in celebration of their marriage.
+Recently, a client reached out to me about creating a custom ring using tourmaline as the center stone.
+Tourmaline is also the gem for the eighth wedding anniversary, and he wanted to gift his wife with this one-of-a-kind ring in celebration of their marriage.
 But which color of tourmaline would he choose?
 After seeing varying shades of blues, greens, and pinks, he landed on a beautiful, deep pink rose cut tourmaline that looks simply stunning in the center of this sterling silver ripple band.
-I loved working on this for Katie, and she was floored with the gift!
+I loved working on this, and the recipient was floored with the gift!

 It seems like there is a different color of tourmaline for every mood or vibe that you’re feeling on any given day.
 In researching this gemstone, I was surprised to find so many mystical, folklore stories about tourmaline.
 Because of its array of colors and pure beauty, people have been drawn to it for centuries – whether they know they’re wearing tourmaline or not!
 Using it in my designs is a delight because it’s a fairly accessible stone to source, but I feel as though the general public doesn’t know just how cool and special tourmaline really is.
 So, happy birthday to all the October babies!
 May you wear your tourmaline proud – no matter that color it is!